 OK, it lasts forever.
 Why dehydrate it?…

 First, it only lasts in its liquid form when well-sealed.
-Left to its own devices and exposure to the elements it’ll crystallize.
+Left to its own devices and exposed to the elements it’ll crystallize.
 While that’s what we will be looking for in a little bit, it’s not what we want in a container.

-Crystallized honey in a glass or plastic jar is infuriating.
-You have to re-heat it to get it out.
+Crystallized honey in a glass or plastic jar is infuriating… You have to reheat it to get it out.
 Plastic bottles never seem to withstand the process.
 Warped and bulged they never sit in the cupboard the right way again.
-Once it has been re-liquified it just seems to solidify again.
+Once it has been re-liquified, it just seems to solidify again.

 You can use your honey to add sweetness to baked goods without the additional liquid.
 This is especially useful with most pastries where the ratio of dry goods to liquid is a fine balance.